THS-International/website/src/markdown-pages/faq.md

           Do not pay the seller until **after** you have gotten email confirmation from us.
 We check the lists to make sure that the buyer and the seller are both part of our student list!

+          Also the price must be the same amount as our own prices.
+In other words, you are not allowed to make profit off our tickets.
         title: 'Can I sell my ticket to another student? '
   - category: Attending the Events
     questions: